fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 5. Publish the Store App to Azure using Visual Studio (remember to choose the Cloud profile)

-6. Test the application by opening the browser on http://<clusterfqdn>.<region>.cloudapp.azure.com.
+6. Test the application by opening the browser on http://{clusterfqdn}.{region}.cloudapp.azure.com.
 You should see the web site running.
-If nothing comes up ensure that the port 80 is open on the Azure Load Balancer.
+If nothing comes up ensure that the port 80 is open on Azure Load Balancer.
 ![Azure Service Fabric Load Balancer Rules](images/azure-service-fabric-lb-rules.png)

-## Challenge 4: Adding HTTPS support on Traefik
+## <a name="challenge4">Challenge 4: Adding HTTPS support on Traefik</a>

 In a production environment it is a common scenario to expose services to the outside world using HTTPS.
-Traefik can be used to handle those.
+Traefik can be used to handle HTTPS requests.

 To do so we need to change the Traefik deployment to listen on port 443.
 Additionally we need to add the respective TLS certificates.